HISPlayer/UnrealiOS-SDK/hisplayer-api.md

   * **Param1**: Stream index.
   * **Return**: 0 on success.

-#### static int OpenPlayerWithDRM(int streamIndex, const FString& url, const FString& keyServerUri, const FString& tokenHeader, const FString& tokenValue) // HISPlayer Open Player With DRM
-Start HISPlayer.
-A valid URL and Key Server URI must be passed as parameter.
-In the case of using DRM Token, a valid Token Header and Token Value must be passed as well.
-  * **Param1**: Stream index.
-  * **Return**: 0 on success.

 #### static void Update(int streamIndex) // HISPlayer Update
 Update each frame, needs to be called every frame.
   * **Param1**: Stream index.